Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Relation to Non-Malleable Two-Source Extractors

-\BR{\em(a special case of Theorem~\ref{nmE2RSO:prop}):} For bipartite graphs $G=(V,E)$ such that $V=V_0\cup V_1$ and $E\subseteq V_0\times V_1$, we consider the special case of robust self-ordering that refers only to permutations $\mu:V\to V$ that are derangements that preserve the bipartition of $V$ {\rm(i.e., $\mu$ has no fixed-points and $\mu(V_0)=V_0$)}. \footnote{That is, the requirement regarding the symmetric difference between $G$ and $\mu(G)$ is made only for permutations $\mu$ that have no fixed-points and satisfy $\mu(V_0)=V_0$.} In this case, assuming {\rm(only)} that $\nmE$ is a non-malleable two-source $(\ell,\e)$-extractor {\rm(i.e., the case of $k=\ell$)}, implies that, for any such $\mu$, the size of the symmetric difference between $G$ and $\mu(G)$ is $(0.5\pm\e)\cdot|V_0|\cdot|V_1|$.
-In particular, the quasi-orthogonality condition is not necessary, the proof of Theorem~\ref{nmE2RSO:prop} simplifies, since $T'=\emptyset$ and $T_\sigma=V_\sigma=V'_\sigma$ hold, and the size of the symmetric difference between $G$ and $\mu(G)$ equal the quantity in \eqref{diff-vs-nmE:eq}. \ER Interestingly, the special case of Theorem~\ref{nmE2RSO:prop} asserted in Remark~\ref{nmE2RSO:rem} can be reversed in the sense that a bipartite graph that is robustly self-ordered in the foregoing restricted sense is actually a non-malleable two-source $(\ell,0.5-\Omega(1))$-extractor.
+\BR[A special case of Theorem~\ref{nmE2RSO:prop}] For bipartite graphs $G=(V,E)$ such that $V=V_0\cup V_1$ and $E\subseteq V_0\times V_1$, we consider the special case of robust self-ordering that refers only to permutations $\mu:V\to V$ that are derangements that preserve the bipartition of $V$ {\rm(i.e., $\mu$ has no fixed-points and $\mu(V_0)=V_0$)}. \footnote{That is, the requirement regarding the symmetric difference between~$G$ and $\mu(G)$ is made only for permutations $\mu$ that have no fixed-points and satisfy $\mu(V_0)=V_0$.} In this case, assuming {\rm(only)} that $\nmE$ is a non-malleable two-source $(\ell,\e)$-extractor {\rm(i.e., the case of $k=\ell$)}, implies that, for any such $\mu$, the size of the symmetric difference between~$G$ and $\mu(G)$ is $(0.5\pm\e)\cdot|V_0|\cdot|V_1|$.
+Furthermore, the claim holds even if the non-malleability condition holds only for permutations $f$ and $g$ that have no fixed-points {\em(i.e., derangements)}, and the quasi-orthogonality condition is not necessary.
+Note that the proof of Theorem~\ref{nmE2RSO:prop} simplifies, since $T'=\emptyset$ and $T_\sigma=V_\sigma=V'_\sigma$ hold, and the size of the symmetric difference between~$G$ and $\mu(G)$ equal the quantity in \eqref{diff-vs-nmE:eq}. \ER Interestingly, the special case of Theorem~\ref{nmE2RSO:prop} asserted in Remark~\ref{nmE2RSO:rem} can be reversed in the sense that a bipartite graph that is robustly self-ordered in the foregoing restricted sense is actually a non-malleable two-source $(\ell,0.5-\Omega(1))$-extractor (w.r.t derangement).
+In the following result $\e$ is an arbitrary constant (in $(0,0.5)$), whereas~$G$ varies and $o(1)$ vanishes with~$|V|$.